Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Anne: We need to have the most boring movie ever about what real abuse looks like and it would be like a 10-year movie of weird events that happen that you’re like: That’s kind of weird, and I don’t like this guy.
 But it would not be what we see right now in the movies, but I think it would help.
 At least we’re doing our part and I still don’t know.
 I still don’t know what I don’t know about abuse, right.
 So, I still don’t know, would I be able to spot it better now?
 I hope so.

-On this podcast it’s tuff because I have therapists on, I have regular average women who have been in relationships with abusers and porn users and rapists (chuckles), and now we know as much as we can know, but we don’t know what we don’t know.
-So, hopefully as we evolve over time we will be able to know more and have better words for it and that’s why I am constantly updating the website.
+On this podcast it’s tough because I have therapists on, I have regular average women who have been in relationships with abusers and porn users and rapists.
+Now we know as much as we can know, but we don’t know what we don’t know.
+So, hopefully as we evolve over time we will be able to know more and have better words for it.
+That’s why I am constantly updating the website.
 Just because we just don’t know what we don’t know.

 Wife Rape Is Not Ok Or Excusable